Tomatoes And Cheese – Simple Vegetarian Fayre

 Simple, straight forward but tasty ingredients can you give a wonderful, tasty dish.
 There really is no need to strive for complicated techniques, or cook with hard to source, not to mention expensive, ingredients.
 Here is a low cost and easy to make supper.

-Simple and deliciosu, midweek meal – quick and easy to prepare and very, very tasty
+Simple and delicious, midweek meal – quick and easy to prepare and very, very tasty

-My first savoury crumble came from the Cranks recipe book – in the early 80s it was my main source of vegetarian recipes and knowledge back then – there wasn’t a lot else to go on.
-Initially it was fun to see how people were a bit nonplusssed by what appeared to be a pudding being served up as a main course.
-It needed to be mentioned that there was no sugar involved as that crumble was similar to a traditional crumble, being made with flour and butter – as well as some nuts, chees and herbs.
-Think I must do one soon!
+My first savoury crumble came from the Cranks recipe book – in the early 1980s it was my main source of vegetarian recipes and knowledge back then – there wasn’t a lot else to go on.
+Initially it was fun to see how people were a bit nonplussed by what appeared to be a pudding being served up as a main course.
+It needed to be mentioned that there was no sugar involved as that crumble was similar to a traditional crumble, being made with flour and butter – as well as some nuts, cheese and herbs.

 Pine Nuts, Goats Cheese And Tomatoes

 The nuts in this crumble are pine nuts which are the seeds of pines.
 They have been eaten since prehistoric times and are popular over many parts of the world.
 They are probably best known for their use in pesto sauce (although pesto sauce can be made from many different ingredients), but they can add some crunch and flavour to many dishes.

 I used the soft goats cheese that normally comes in a round.
 Get it prepacked at the supermarket or from a deli counter – which might be a bit cheaper.
 The soft goats cheese is better because it melts more easily into the other ingredients.
 Buy French, Somerset or Welsh goats cheese, perhaps depending on where you live, and of course the price and availability.